debate-map/app/README.md

 Monorepo for the client, server, etc. of the Debate Map website ([debatemap.app](https://debatemap.app)).

-> Note: The "master" branch of this repo is showing the codebase for the new monorepo setup, using [Postgraphile](https://github.com/graphile/postgraphile) for its database/backend rather than Firestore.
+> Note: The "master" branch of this repo is showing the codebase for the new monorepo setup, where the backend is written in Rust (+[Postgraphile](https://github.com/graphile/postgraphile), temporarily), rather than using Firestore.
 It is still in development, so the <https://debatemap.app> website will have some discrepancies until this new version is ready and published.

 # Overview